The412Banner/Gplasync/README.md

 # dxvk-gplasync
-https://github.com/Sporif/dxvk-async updated to work with newer dxvk versions and gpl
+https://github.com/Sporif/dxvk-async updated to work with newer dxvk versions and gpl Async allows frames to be drawn before shaders finish compiling, giving reduced stuttering in many games.
+GPL is dxvk feature to reduce stuttering, and this patch enables using both of them with goal of giving as little stuttering as possible.

 ## USE AT YOUR OWN RISK IN GAMES WITH ANTICHEAT
 I have not heard of any bans happening because of this but there is chance that some anticheat could get triggered because of async.